Taking advantage of and focusing on a particular real estate niche can be very beneficial.

 - A certain degree of barriers to entry

-This research is vital because, again, you want to find out about already existing segments, underserved ones, or new ones that could be newly developed.
+This research is vital because, again, you want to discover already existing segments, underserved ones, or new ones that could be newly developed.

 Finding a real estate niche that has no competition could be a trap.